Description

 'Total return, when measuring performance, is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.
 Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'

-• The total return, or increase in value over 5 years of Vanguard High Yield Corporate Fund is 16.9%, which is smaller, thus worse compared to the benchmark SPY (87.4%) in the same period.
+• The total return, or increase in value over 5 years of Vanguard High Yield Corporate Fund is 17.6%, which is lower, thus worse compared to the benchmark SPY (101.9%) in the same period.

 CAGR: